hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// ```
 ///
 /// The macro accepts multiple `"key" => variable_name` pairs separated by commas.
+///
+/// # Panics
+///
+/// This macro will panic if the requested route parameter does not exist in the URL path.
 #[proc_macro_attribute]
 pub fn route_param(attr: TokenStream, item: TokenStream) -> TokenStream {
     route_param_macro(attr, item, Position::Prologue)